Bath-Induced Correlations Enhance Thermometry Precision at Low Temperatures

 Most of major experimental thermometry protocols that address ultracold gases use the time-of-flight absorption technique, which can be very precise, but is often destructive~\cite{leanhardt2003cooling,PhysRevLett.96.130404,Gati_2006}.
 Nonetheless, there are some experiments in which an impurity is used as a probe.
 This impurity can be made up of \textit{multiple} atoms that simultaneously interact with the system.
 They have been extensively studied and experimentally realised in both bosonic and fermionic gases~\cite{PhysRevLett.103.223203,olf2015thermometry,Massignan_2014,PhysRevLett.117.055302,PhysRevLett.103.223203,PhysRevLett.89.093001,PhysRevX.6.041041,PhysRevA.85.023623,PhysRevA.85.021602,PhysRevLett.117.055301,mukherjee2019enhanced,PhysRevA.71.023606,PhysRevLett.96.210401,PhysRevLett.109.235301,PhysRevA.88.053632,PhysRevA.89.033615,PhysRevLett.115.160401,PhysRevLett.115.125302,PhysRevLett.117.113002}.

 It is well known that a quantum bath/sample can create correlations, and sometimes entanglement, among sub systems of a probe that interact with it.
 This can be the case even if the probes are initially uncorrelated and/or if they do not interact directly with one another.
-We call this phenomenon \textit{bath induced correlations}.
-In the past few years, several theoretical works have reported bath induced correlations/entanglement at NESS of different platforms including Bosonic and Fermionic environments~\cite{Wolf_2011,PhysRevA.88.042303,PhysRevA.78.042307,PhysRevA.82.012333,PhysRevE.91.062123,10.21468/SciPostPhys.6.1.010} and even realized them experimentally~\cite{PhysRevLett.107.080503}.
+We call this phenomenon \textit{bath-induced correlations}.
+In the past few years, several theoretical works have reported bath-induced correlations/entanglement at NETS of different platforms including Bosonic and Fermionic environments~\cite{Wolf_2011,PhysRevA.88.042303,PhysRevA.78.042307,PhysRevA.82.012333,PhysRevE.91.062123,10.21468/SciPostPhys.6.1.010} and even realized them experimentally~\cite{PhysRevLett.107.080503}.
 However, to our knowledge, the use of such correlations to estimate the bath parameters has not been studied.

-The main goal of our work is to analyze the thermometry of bosonic systems when using multiparticle probes and investigate the impact of bath induced correlations in precision thermometry.
-We show that although entanglement---as quantified by negativity---is absent, yet bath-induced correlations help improving the precision of thermometry by beating the shot-noise-limit and in some cases leading to two orders of magnitude increase in the quantum Fisher information.
+The main goal of our work is to analyze the thermometry of bosonic systems when using multiparticle probes and investigate the impact of bath-induced correlations in precision thermometry.
+We show that although entanglement---quantified by negativity---is absent, yet bath-induced correlations help significantly improving the precision of thermometry and in some cases leading to two orders of magnitude increase in the quantum Fisher information.
 These results can be used to address and improve non-demolition thermometry of Bose--Einstein condensates (BECs) in the nK and sub-nK domain aligned with previous efforts in characterizing correlations in BECs~\cite{10.21468/SciPostPhys.6.1.010}.

-{\it The setup and the model.---}We consider a sample (bath) of Bosonic harmonic oscillators.
-It is in a thermal state, and our aim is to estimate its temperature $T$ by bringing it in contact with an external probe.
-After sufficiently long interaction among the probe and the sample, the probe relaxes to its NESS.
-Next, measurements are carried out solely on the quantum state of the probe, hence realizing a non-demolition measurement on the sample.